Sharvree/Python/README.md

 # Python
+🐍 Python Mini Projects (Week-wise) Welcome to my *Python Learning Journey*

-This repository contains my week-wise mini projects in Python.
+🚀 This repository contains my week-wise mini projects in Python.
 Each project is a small, practical exercise that shows what I learned during that week.
-The goal is to practice Python programming and apply concepts to real-world problems.
+The goal is to *practice Python programming* and apply concepts to *real-world problems*.